dscvr-one/dscvr-sdk/README.md

       let createRoleResult = await protocol.portal.addPortalRole(portal.id, {
         permissions: BigInt(permissionFlag),
         name: roleName,
-        color: ROLE_COLORS["Amber Blaze"], //you can use any color techincally, but this is what DSCVR supports
+        color: ROLE_COLORS["Amber Blaze"], //you can use any color techincally, but this is a list of supported colors by DSCVR
         ordinal: 1n,
         icon_url: "", //not used
       });